OCA/reporting-engine/report_qweb_encrypt/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module allow you to encrypt PDF with a password seting option,
+This module allows you to encrypt pdf files with a password when downloading them.

-* Manually keyin password (only applicable for record print action)
-* Auto generated password based on object data (python)

 **Table of contents**